Lucid adds 8K 3D holographic camera to Red Hydrogen One smartphone

 “This partnership allows us for the first time to deliver the highest-quality 3D capture to our customers, and now they can view the content immediately in 3D/4V without headsets,” said Jin.
 “At a time when two of the biggest challenges in the industry have been resolution and easy viewing of 3D content, we believe this is the solution everyone has been waiting for.”

 The camera will debut in the fourth quarter.
-Pricing hasn’t yet been set.
+Pricing hasn’t been set.